Sequential Convolutional Recurrent Neural Networks for Fast Automatic Modulation Classification: Sequential Convolutional Recurrent Neural Networks

 Fig.~\ref{fig:model}(c) provides the illustration of the proposed SCRNN architecture.
 As schematically shown in Fig.~\ref{fig:model}(c), the first and second convolutional layers each contain 128 5-tap filters except for the first one followed by a max-pooling layer with a pooling size of 3.
 The layer 3 and layer 4 are LSTM layers composed of 128 units each, and both return the full sequences.
 The last dense layer contains 11-class neurons representing the modulation schemes.

 ReLU activation functions are applied to the convolutional and LSTM layers.
 The last dense layer utilizes a softmax activation to achieve modulation classification.
 Dropout regularization combined with max norm has been proven to be of better performance for preventing overfitting.
-The adam optimizer with a learning rate of 0.001 and categorical cross entropy loss function are adopted.
+Categorical cross entropy is adopted as the loss function, which can be written as:

+where $\mathbf{y_{i}}$ represents the ground truth in the form of one-hot encoding, and $\mathbf{\hat{y}_{i}}$ refers to the prediction. $N$ denotes the training batch size.
+Adam optimizer with a learning rate of 0.001 is utilized due to its computational efficiency.